Arunraj98/Arunraj98/README.md

-- 👋 Hi, I’m @Arunraj98
+- 👋 Hi, I’m @Arunraj A
-- 👀 I’m interested in Software developmet & Games
+- 👀 I’m interested in Software developmet & ❤ Games
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning new Technologies
 - 💞️ I’m looking to collaborate on future projects
 - 📫 How to reach me https://www.instagram.com/ego_est_raj/